uselagoon/lagoon-one/docs/using_lagoon/harbor/harbor_settings.md

+!!!warning
+    **Note:** This documentation relates to developing the 1.x releases of Lagoon, built from the `master` branch.
+    For documentation on the current version of Lagoon, 2.x, please visit [docs.lagoon.sh](https://docs.lagoon.sh)

 # Running Harbor Locally
 Lagoon supports running Harbor locally, and it is automatically used for hosting all Kubernetes-based builds (any time the project's `activeSystemsDeploy` value is set to `lagoon_kubernetesBuildDeploy`).
 When Harbor is ran locally, it makes use of MinIO as a storage backend, which is an AWS S3 compatible local storage solution.

 # Settings
 Harbor is composed of multiple containers, which all require different settings in order for them to run successfully.

 ## Environment Variables
 The following environment variables are required to be set in order for Harbor to properly start: